 Meet our coonie-crazy team:

-Gerald (Jerry) Dunham, Engineer, project manager, IT manager, Founder, Tejas Coonhound Rescue
+Gerald (Jerry) Dunham, Engineer, project manager, IT manager, Founder of Tejas Coonhound Rescue

-Active in companion animal rescue for a decade, primarily with Great Danes and hounds, but also Malamutes, Rhodesian Ridgebacks, Lacys and other medium-to-large breeds.
+Active in companion animal rescue for over a decade amd a ja;f, primarily with Great Danes and hounds, but also Malamutes, Rhodesian Ridgebacks, Lacys and other medium-to-large breeds.
 Founder of a coalition of scenthound rescuers covering the state of Texas and southern Oklahoma.
 Moderator of a nationwide American Foxhound rescue e-mail group.
-Board member of Sunbear Squad, Inc. Board member of the Alamo Great Dane Club.
-Former Board member for Etosha Rescue and Adoption Center.
+Former board member of the Alamo Great Dane Club.

 Jerry and his wife, Linda, have trained Great Danes and scenthounds for AKC Obedience competition and APDT Rally-O competition.
 Two of their rescue Great Danes have been nationally ranked in AKC Obedience, one winning the top placement (called High in Trial) at the 2003 Great Dane National Specialty in Orlando with Linda handling.
 Linda has also been a substitute trainer for Austin Canine Central.

-Jerry and Linda live with 4 cats and 4 dogs (2 Great Danes and 2 coonhounds) in southern Williamson County, Texas.
+Jerry and Linda live with 3 cats, a Great Dane and 2 coonhounds in southern Williamson County, Texas.

 Mary Beth Hall, Chief Dog Warden, Union County, Ohio